All posts

 Rebar, mesh, and fiber are different scopes

 Rebar, wire mesh, and fiber are not interchangeable line items in a quote.
 They may all appear under "reinforcement," but they change cost, placement, and expectations differently.
+If you are comparing a bid that uses rebar against a bid that uses mesh, use the Rebar vs Wire Mesh Cost Guide to normalize the material, support, overlap, labor, and inspection scope.

 Reinforcement typeWhat to verify